Ludwig (2024 TV series): Reception

+Series 1

 In a five-star review for The Telegraph, Anita Singh described the "cosy cryptic crime series" as a "comedy triumph".
 In a three-star review for The Guardian, Lucy Mangan said it was "like watching Peep Shows Mark join the police force".
 In a three-star review for The Independent, Louis Chilton said: "If you like Thursday Murder Club, you'll love this abject pap."
-Victoria Segal included the series in her 'Best of 2024' list for The Sunday Times, saying that the series "felt fresh and funny; comfort viewing, yes, but cut with a dash of Nordic noir".
+Victoria Segal included the series in her "Best of 2024" list for The Sunday Times, saying that the series "felt fresh and funny; comfort viewing, yes, but cut with a dash of Nordic noir".

-On the review aggregator website Rotten Tomatoes, Ludwig has a 97% rating based on 31 reviews, with an average rating of 7.5/10.
-The site's critical consensus reads: "Cleverly plotted and a wonderful showcase for star David Mitchell's brainy charm, Ludwig is a thoroughly pleasant mystery series that stays light on its feet."
+Series 2

+In a five-star Guardian review of the second series, Sarah Dempster said: "Ludwig is as sharp as it is cuddly, its bobbly pullover concealing a script (by series creator Mark Brotherhood) that revels in wordplay and the infinite micro-horrors of social awkwardness."
+Anita Singh of The Daily Telegraph also gave the second series five stars, describing it as "inventive and "funny" and "as brilliant as ever".
+Although "'[t]he weekly murder plots can be thin" said The Times reviewer, the friendship between John Taylor and his sister-in-law Lucy is "a real pleasure".

+However, in a three-star review for The Independent, Annabel Nugent described the second series as "the TV equivalent of a comforting but slightly tasteless cup of tea", needing "more bite, more substance".
+She added, however, that "One thing the show has going for it is its cast.
+Fresh off his well-deserved win on season two of Last One Laughing, Mitchell is watchable as always, elevating a predictable script with impeccable comedic timing and all-around lovely vibes."

+In a three-star review for the Financial Times, Rebecca Nicholson said: "This second series continues in the same lively vein as the first, though it feels suddenly more quirky and gets a little bogged down in its own complicated subplot....
+Mitchell and Maxwell Martin continue to make a great comedy double act.
+But the show doesn’t have the same sprightliness as its debut season."

 Accolades

+The series won Best Comedy Series at the 53rd International Emmy Awards in November 2025.

 The series was nominated for Best TV Comedy Drama at the Comedy.co.uk Awards in January 2025.
 The series won at the 2025 Broadcast Awards in the Best Comedy Programme category in February 2025.
 It was nominated for Best Comedy Drama at the Royal Television Society Programme Awards in March 2025.
 That month, the show was nominated for Scripted Comedy at the 2025 British Academy Television Awards.
 The series was nominated for New Drama at the National Television Awards.

 The series also received recognition at the 2025 Venice TV Awards, where it won the Comedy category.
 In November 2025, Robert McKillop was nominated for the Best Director (fiction) Award at the 2025 British Academy Scotland Awards.